tanwasp/Dining-web-app/README.md

 # Dining-web-app

 This is a backend of a restaurant search and review web app.
-This repository contains two folders:
+This repository contains four folders:
-* __backend_mongoDB__:
+* __backend_mongoDB__: the backend linked to a mongoDB database.
+Fully functional for this iteration.
+* **backend_postgreSQL**: the backend linked to a postgreSQL database.
+Currently non functional
+* **backend-firestore**: the backend linked to firestore
+* **frontend**: the frontend of the web app developed using react.js

 ## Technologies
 * __Languages__: JavaScript with Node and Express